-• Prior probability: We will use the notation P(A) for the unconditional or prior probability that the proposition A is true.
+• Prior probability :We will use the notation P(A) for the unconditional or prior probability that the proposition A is true.

-For example, if Cavity denotes the proposition that a particular patient has a cavity, P(Cavity) = means that in the absence of any other information, the agent will assign a probability of 0.1(a 10% chance)
+• For example, if Cavity denotes the proposition that a particular patient has a cavity, P(Cavity) = means that in the absence of any other information, the agent will assign a probability of

+0.1(a 10% chance)

 • It is important to remember that P(A) can only be used when there is no other information.
-As soon as some new information B is known, we must reason with the conditional probability of A given B instead of P(A) to the event of the patient's having a cavity.
+As soon as some new information B is known, we have to reason with the conditional probability of A given B instead of P(A) to the event of the patient's having a cavity.

-- Propositions can also include equalities involving so-called random variables. - For example, if we are concerned about the random variable Weather, we might have P(Weather = Sunny) = 0.7

-P(Weather = Rain) = 0.2

-P(Weather = Cloudy) = 0.08

-P(Weather = Snow) = 0.02
+• Propositions can also include equalities involving so-called random variables.

+For example, if we are concerned about the random variable Weather, we might have P(Weather = Sunny) = 0.7 P(Weather = Rain) = 0.2 P(Weather= Cloudy) = 0.08 P(Weather = Snow) = 0.02 Each random variable X has a domain of possible values (x1,...,xn) that it can take on.

-Each random variable X has a domain of possible values (x1,...,xn) that it can take on.
+Lach random variable X has a domain of possible values (X1,...,Xi) that it can take on.

-• We can view proposition symbols as random variables as well, if we assume that they have a domain [true, false).
+• We can view proposition symbols as random variables as well, if we assume that they have adomain [true,false).

-- Thus, the expression P(Cavity) can be viewed as shorthand for P(Cavity = true). - Similarly, P(->Cavity) is shorthand for P(Cavity =false).

-• Sometimes, we will want to talk about the probabilities of all the possible values of a random variable.
+- Thus, the expression P(Cavity) can be viewed as shorthand for P(Cavity = true). - Similarly, P(->Cavity) is shorthand for P(Cavity =false). - Sometimes, we will want to talk about the probabilities of all the possible values of a randomvariable.
 In this case, we will use an expression such as P(Weather)

-• for example, we would write P(Weather) = (0.7, 0.2, 0.08, 0.02)

-This statement defines a probability distribution
+• for example, we would write P(Weather) = (0.7, 0.2, 0.08, 0.02) This statement defines a probability distribution

-• We can also use logical connectives to make more complex sentences and assign probabilities to them.
+• We can also use logical connectives to make more complex sentences and assign probabilities tothem.